 Meristems contribute to both primary (taller/longer) and secondary (wider) growth:

 - Primary growth is controlled by root apical meristems or shoot apical meristems

 - Secondary growth is controlled by the two lateral meristems, called the vascular cambium and the cork cambium.
 Not all plants exhibit secondary growth.

 The video below provides a nice discussion of primary and secondary growth in plants (beginning at 2:20):

 The information below was adapted from OpenStax Biology 30.3

 Root growth begins with seed germination.
 When the plant embryo emerges from the seed, the radicle of the embryo forms the root system.
 The tip of the root is protected by the root cap, a structure exclusive to roots and unlike any other plant structure.
-The root cap is continuously replaced because it gets damaged easily as the root pushes through soil.
+The root cap is continuously replaced because it is quickly damaged by the soil as the root pushes through soil.
 Behind the root cap, within the first centimeter or so, the root tip can be divided into three zones:

-- The zone of cellular elongation is the location where the newly formed cells are growing, or increasing in length, to add length to the root.
+- The zone of cellular elongation is the location where the new cells are growing, or increasing in length, to add length to the root.
 This process requires uptake of water, which literally stretches the cells and increases their size.